 Translated into German by Kurt Honolka

-Sung in German with German and English surtitles. ca. 2hrs 45mins, including interval
+Sung in German with German & English surtitles. c.
+2hrs 30mins, including interval

 Introduction, in German, in the Holzfoyer half an hour before performances begin

 It was a wonderful holiday.
 Beer flowed.
 The foundation stone of the National Theatre in Prague was laid on May 16 1868, opening 13 years later, when anti-Austrian demonstrations reached their first climax, with Smetana's lyrical drama Libuše.
 The theatre burnt down shortly afterwards.
-But on that joyful day in 1868, ten thousand people came to the city from all over Bohemia and Moravia; many in traditional costume.
+But on that joyful day ten thousand people came to the city from all over Bohemia and Moravia.
 Bedrich Smetana, the speaker of the Czech artists' guild said: „Czechoslovakia's love is in music.“ His only tragic opera, which he fully intended to be a national opera, was performed for the first time on that May evening at the Heustädter Theatre.

-The story of a Czech knight, in the late-Middle Ages, waiting in a cell in Prague castle to be executed for murdering a tyrant, with no hope of being rescued by the woman who loves him, by donning mens' clothing, as happens in some other operas, did not turn out to be the longed for success work he had hoped for.
+The story of a Czech knight, in the late-Middle Ages, languishing in prison for murdering a tyrant, didn't turn out to be the longed for success work he'd hoped for.
 Quite the opposite!
-The composer was accused of being too pro-German and – worse still, and not just because of his use of the Leitmotiv – that most un-Czech of all – a Wagnerite.
+The composer was accused of being pro-German and – worse still, and not just because of his use of the Leitmotiv – that most un-Czech of all – a Wagnerite.
 Smetana, whose libretto was originally written in German, was very hurt by this reaction.
 This enormous work for the stage was, for him, until his painful death in 1884, his biggest headache and best thing he had ever written.
 He liked to dismiss his Verkauften Braut/The Bartered Bride as a marginal, minor work.

 With generous support from